Bearfence Mountain: A Rock Scramble Hike to 360-Degree Views at Shenandoah National Park

 Bearfence Mountain Summit

-The rock scramble runs .15-mile before you (thankfully) reach the summit to take in all the views that you earned for the day.
+The rock scramble runs 0.15-mile before you (thankfully) reach the summit for 360-degree views of the Blue Ridge Mountains.

-The ascent can be harrowing, but once you reach the top, settle in to rehydrate and re-fuel with a snack.
+Once you reach the top of the rock scramble, settle in with the stellar views.
+Rehydrate and re-fuel with a snack.
 You may not want to ever return to your car.

-Continue on up and over the rocks until you reach an intersection with a connector trail at the .45-mile mark on the hike.
+Continue on up and over the rocks until you reach an intersection with a connector trail at the 0.45-mile mark on the hike.

 Turn right, then turn right again after a dozen or so steps.
 This will take you along the northbound Appalachian Trail.

 From here, it’s a well-shaded downhill along a trail of dirt, rocks and gravel.
-At .75-mile, you’ll reach a four-way junction.
+At the 0.75-mile-mark, you’ll reach a four-way junction.

 Make a left turn to descend the stairs and return to the parking lot to wrap up this scenic, though challenging, lollipop hike.
 Plan on 45-60 minutes for this hike.